10 Tips to Make the Best Mille Feuille Nabe at Home

 Mastering the Art of Layering

-Begin by alternating layers of napa cabbage and your chosen protein.
-Place a leaf of cabbage, then a slice of meat (or tofu), and repeat.
+Layer napa cabbage and your selected protein one after the other – set down a cabbage leaf, follow with a meat or tofu slice, and keep stacking until complete.
 Continue until you have a stack of layers.
 Slice the stack into smaller sections that fit neatly into your pot.
 The key to successful layering is maintaining a consistent thickness throughout the stack, ensuring even cooking and a cohesive appearance.

 Arranging Mille Feuille Nabe Layers Aesthetically

 Arrange the layered stacks in a circular pattern around the pot for a stunning visual effect.
-Start from the outer edge and work your way toward the center.
+Arrange the layers beginning at the pot’s rim, gradually filling toward the middle.
 Ensure the layers are compact to prevent them from falling apart during cooking.
 For a more dynamic presentation, alternate between stacks of different heights or add a decorative garnish, such as a mushroom cap or a sprig of parsley, at the center.

 Prepping Ingredients Efficiently